Borrowing Against Life Insurance vs Bank Financing

 Instead, we want savings, money that is set aside for emergencies and opportunities.
 We want a place that earns a competitive return with uninterrupted compound interest, safety, and guaranteed access.

-Borrowing against life insurance is ideal because it does not interrupt the compounding, and it’s safe and easily accessible.
+Borrowing against cash value life insurance is ideal because it does not interrupt the compounding.
+It’s also safe and easily accessible.

 Your Decision Point

-For more information on Specially Designed Life Insurance Contracts, get our free Quick & Easy Privatized Banking Guide.
-In the guide we give an example of borrowing against a life insurance policy to finance real estate.
+For more information on leveraging a permanent life insurance policy’s cash value, get our free Quick & Easy Privatized Banking Guide.
+In the guide, we give an example of borrowing against a permanent life insurance policy to finance real estate.

 If you would like to implement life insurance and Privatized Banking in your own life, talk to us about how it would work for you.